Thiesjoo/react-dash-api1/README.md

 All files and folders in the `routes/` folder are automatically loaded and given the correct `url` and `method`.
 If you want to add something to this api, you can just add the file and you don't have to import anything.

 ## Docs
-You can find the docs in `HTML` format in the folder: `docs/` Use something like `serve docs/ -p 8080` to serve the folder
+You can find the docs on [Github Pages](https://thiesjoo.github.io/react-dash-api1/) or host them yourself:
+(They are in `HTML` format in the folder: `docs/` and you can use something like `serve docs/ -p 8080` to serve the folder)

 ## Dependencies